Agora 2017-3 Indigenous History

 We acknowledge Aboriginal and Torres Strait Islander peoples as the First Australians and Traditional Custodians of the lands where we live, learn and work.
 The HTAV Office is located on the lands of the Wurundjeri people of the Kulin Nation.
 These lands were never ceded.
 We pay our respect to their ancestors and Elders, past and present.

-Please note: Indigenous Australians are advised that the HTAV website may include images or names of people now deceased.
+Please note: Members of Aboriginal and Torres Strait Islander communities should be aware that the HTAV website may include images or names of people now deceased.